Starting an online store may seem like a daunting task, but it can be rewarding and profitable when done right.

 - Templates to tailor a site from storefront to checkout

 - Integrations to help sell on Facebook, Instagram, Google Shopping, and eBay

 - Free SSL certificate to protect customers’ personal information and payments

-- SEO optimized product pages to rank higher on search engines
+- SEO-optimized product pages to rank higher on search engines

-Price: Business Basic plan starts at $23/month.
+Price: Business Basic plan starts at $27 per month when paid annually.

 - Integrations with social media sites like Instagram and Facebook